AlvinWjy25/end-to-end-price-intel-ebay/readme.md

 ## Known limitations

-- Training set is currently ~1,647 rows after risk/confidence filtering — small enough that hyperparameter tuning via 5-fold CV showed high variance across folds and was not adopted (default XGBoost params used instead; see full docs).
+- Training set is currently ~1,647 rows (54.88%) are qualified enough after filtering — small enough that hyperparameter tuning via 5-fold CV showed high variance across folds and was not adopted (default XGBoost params used instead; see full docs).
+- Most of the data pulled from ebay listings are due to unofficial listings (automatically marked as high risk), inconsistent/incomplete metadata with title and description listings, or listings without condition information.
 - Price prediction is capped near the training set's max observed price (~$1,099.99) — the model does not extrapolate well to very rare, ultra-high-value listings.
 - `seller_location` is currently the dominant price signal (proxying for import/rarity/edition), but only 7 countries are represented and two (Germany, Canada) have fewer than 5 listings each — generalization to unseen seller countries is untested.